bumbii/widgets/languages_simple/README.md

 ## languages_simple

 A Flutter package for displaying the SVG images of language flags.
+You can customize styles and pass your own favorite languages.

 ![example](https://github.com/user-attachments/assets/d1813cf7-0cdd-4e70-800a-32d02a080f71)